Quick Answer

 A central CRM helps reduce silos only if control actions travel with the record across tools.
 If suppression works in one tool but not another, your process is still fragile.

 Only tools that pass these checks should enter your stack comparison in the next section.
-If any vendor claim depends on legal specifics you have not confirmed, label it "Add current requirement after verification."
+If any vendor claim depends on legal specifics you have not confirmed, keep it pending counsel, official guidance, vendor documentation, or internal policy verification before use.

 For a step-by-step walkthrough, see The Best CRMs for a B2B SaaS Sales Team.